chavdar94/PasswordGenerator/README.md

-# This is my firs mini project!
+# This is my first mini project!
 It is a simple password generator!

 * The app generates a password with a length, website for it and e-mail from user input.